-Mob Bar, a prohibition-themed bar chain with multiple locations across the U.S., including Los Angeles, Pomona, Galveston, Cedar Falls, and Las Vegas, is getting ready to open a new site in San Diego’s Gaslamp District.
+Mob Bar, a prohibition-themed bar chain with multiple locations across the U.S., including Los Angeles, Pomona, Galveston, and Cedar Falls, is getting ready to open a new site in San Diego’s Gaslamp Quarter.

 The concept was launched in March 2020 and is inspired by the Prohibition era and the Roaring Twenties, featuring 1920s-inspired cocktails and entertainment, including jazz music, burlesque shows, and themed events.
 Despite the challenges posed by the COVID-19 pandemic, the brand has continued to expand steadily.
 Each venue is uniquely styled to reflect the era.